Genus Zero Kashiwara-Vergne Solutions from Braids: Operadic Structures and Kashiwara--Vergne Solutions

-In \cite[Section 7]{AKKN_genus_zero} and \cite{AET10} the authors use the operadic structure we have described on tangential automorphisms to show that by operadically composing a KV solution of type $(0,2+1)$ with itself, one obtains KV solutions of type $(0,n+1)$.
+In \cite[Section 7]{AKKN_genus_zero} and \cite{AET10} the authors use the operadic structure above on tangential automorphisms to show that by operadically composing a KV solution of type $(0,2+1)$ with itself, one obtains KV solutions of type $(0,n+1)$.
 More generally, we can form a group-colored, non-symmetric operad of KV solutions.

 Recall from \cref{def: KV solutions} that each KV solution $F$ of type $(0,n+1)$ determines a Duflo function $h \in \mathbb{K}[[z]]$ which arises in the second KV equation \eqref{SolKVII}.
 Let The sequence $\solkv =\{\solkv(n)\}_{n\geq 2}$, forms a $\mathbb{K}[[z]]$-colored sequence in $\K$-vector spaces.
 Given a pair $F= (F,h_1) \in \solkv(m)$ and $G=(G,h_2) \in \solkv(n)$ one can define the operadic composition $F\circ_iG\in \solkv(m+n-1)$ if $h_1=h_2$.
 Before we state this as a theorem, let us illustrate with an example.